-(CNN)President Barack Obama said Tuesday he'll nominate a trusted military adviser with ties to his drawdown of troops in Afghanistan as the next chairman of the Joint Chiefs of Staff, multiple officials confirmed to CNN on Monday.
+(CNN)President Barack Obama plans to name a trusted military adviser with ties to his drawdown of troops in Afghanistan as the chairman of the Joint Chiefs of Staff, multiple officials confirmed to CNN on Monday.

-Obama taps Gen. Joseph Dunford as chairman of the Joint Chiefs
+Obama to tap Gen. Joseph Dunford as chairman of the Joint Chiefs

 Dunford currently serves as the commandant of the Marine Corps.
 He'll replace Gen. Martin Dempsey, who served in the top military role since 2011.

 Before taking the top job at the Marine Corps, Dunford acted as the top military commander in Afghanistan, leading the international effort there as Obama seeks to withdraw American troops.

 Dunford must first be confirmed by the Republican-controlled Senate before assuming the new post.

-Senate Armed Services Committee Chairman John McCain offered praise for Dunford on Monday, when news that he was Obama's choice was circulating.
+Senate Armed Services Committee Chairman John McCain offered praise for the presumed pick on Monday.

 "I've known him very well for many years and he's an outstanding leader," said McCain, a Vietnam war veteran.
 "I'm very, extremely enthusiastic about his selection.
 He's a combat veteran.
 He's a warrior."